 Internship opportunities are also offered based on MOU agreements with various public organizations.

-For more information, please refer to the career center website via KDI School One Stop Service(https://kdischool.ac.kr/one-stop/) - Jobs.
+For more information, please refer to the career center website.

 2. Career Counseling for New Students

 KDI School features an exclusive career counseling service for new pre-service students.
 The initiative helps students prepare for their professional careers.
 The program will take place at the first semester and cover a variety of topics such as career services, internship programs.
 Additionally, a survey is conducted to understand the students' career demand to better support them with a tailored career service.